 While PTO Report is designed to print and share each employee’s balances to the employee, the Calendar sheet allows the manager or the small business owner to view all the employees’ PTO days during a month in a calendar view.

-The two PTO types (here, Vacation and Sick days) are shown in Black and Red colors.
+The three PTO types (here, Vacation, Sick days and personal time offs) are shown in Black, Red and Blue colors, respectively.
 Company Holidays are shown in purple and Weekends in Gray.

 We can also see the totals for the month for each employee.

 Worked Days are calculated as (Total days the employee was employed during Month – Holidays – Weekends – PTO days)